 Although some states have adopted simplified procedures that reduce the costs and time delays for small estates, probate applies to all wills regardless of the size of the estate.
 In addition, probate is usually necessary when an individual dies without a will (intestate).

 A trust is an estate planning tool that specifies how you would like your assets to be managed and distributed to your beneficiaries.
 It is a legal document that names an individual or institution to manage the assets placed in the trust.
-When you die or become incapacitated, the trustee can immediately manage the trust to ensure that your spouse and dependents are cared for.
+When you die or become incapacitated, the trustee can immediately manage the trust to ensure your spouse and dependents are cared for.

 A living trust is a set of instructions outlining how you want your assets to be managed and distributed to you and your beneficiaries.
 When you establish a living trust, you register your assets to the trust, and the trust becomes the owner of the assets, but you retain complete control.
 When you pass away, the trust assets avoid probate.
 As its name indicates, this trust can be changed or revoked at any time during your life.